davorg/davecross.co.uk/docs/index.md

 ... which probably about covers it.

 Mostly, I make things from software.
-My day job is working for a London Fintech company but I've also made things like
+My day job is currently working for an email marketing company but I've also made things like
 <a href="https://twitter.com/apollo11at40">Apollo 11 at 50</a>, [Line of Succession](https://lineofsuccession.co.uk/) and
 <a href="https://twittelection.co.uk/">TwittElection</a>.
 If you're interested, you can [read more about those projects](/projects/).